 Brandon Razooky, Ph.D.
 (Ph.D. student, 2009-2014)

-Current Position: Merck Fellow - Rockefeller University (Dr. Charles Rice)
+Current Position: Merck Fellow - Rockefeller University (labs of Dr. Charles Rice)

 Current Position: Systems Biology PhD.
 Program, Harvard University

 Current Position: Scientist at Benitec Biopharma